-Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XI. a) LAND USE AND PLANNING.
-Would the project: Physically divide an established community? b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? x a) Physically divide an established community?
+Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XI.
+LAND USE AND PLANNING.
+Would the project: a) Physically divide an established community?
+X b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+X a) Physically divide an established community?

 No Impact.
-The project site is surrounded by residential uses and Kemble Park.
-The proposed project consists of rebuilding school buildings within the project site boundaries and installing a temporary fence at Kemble Park during construction activities.
-Therefore, the proposed project would not divide an established community and no impact would occur.
+The project site is surrounded by residential uses and a church.
+The proposed project consists of demolishing and rebuilding school buildings within the project site; adding an additional drop-off zone on the east portion of the site on Vernace Way; and additional off-site improvements, driveways curb-cuts, sidewalks, and replacement of underground utility connections.
+Therefore, the proposed project would not divide an established community.
+No impact would occur.